LLNL/camp/docs/sphinx/user_guide/using_camp.rst

 `Umpire <https://github.com/LLNL/Umpire>`_ is a resource management library that allows the discovery, provision, and management of memory on machines with multiple memory devices like NUMA and GPUs.
 Umpire is also part of the RAJA Portability Suite.
 Umpire's Operations provide an abstract interface to modifying and moving data between Umpire Allocators.
 Camp makes these operations easy to port regardless of the underlying hardware.
-For example:
+For simplicity, the below example just shows Umpire's ``CudaMemsetOperation``, but the code for Umpire's Hip, OpenMP, etc. variations of the Memset operation have little to no code changes.

 .. code-block:: cpp